bbauska/W3Cx-1of5-CSS.0x/README.md

 3. Select an accent color that is a totally different color from the previously chosen colors.

 Even with a carefully chosen palette, it might still be difficult for a user to distinguish between colors.
 In addition to using color to indicate something, you&#39;ll also want to use shape.
-For example, if you have two buttons, one that is green for \"agree\" and one that is red for \"disagree\", it can be almost impossible for some users to decide which to click!
+For example, if you have two buttons, one that is green for &ldquo;agree&rdquo; and one that is red for &ldquo;disagree&rdquo;, it can be almost impossible for some users to decide which to click!
 In this case, you&#39;ll want to make sure they are both clearly labeled, or the shapes of the buttons are distinctly different.

-Thankfully, The Paciello Group has created a \"[Color Contrast Analyser (CCA)](https://www.tpgi.com/color-contrast-checker/)\" tool you can download to check if your chosen colors provide enough contrast for color blind users.
+Thankfully, The Paciello Group has created a &ldquo;[Color Contrast Analyser (CCA)](https://www.tpgi.com/color-contrast-checker/)&rdquo; tool you can download to check if your chosen colors provide enough contrast for color blind users.

 <h4>Low-vision</h4>

 It is extremely common (as many as 20% of users over 45) for a user to have difficulty reading small text.
 These users often will have their Web browser set to magnify text to a size that is more comfortable for them, which can make all your carefully designed layouts look very different.
 These users will typically do one of two things:

--   *zoom in on the entire page*: you can test to see what this experience will be like with your own Web browser, typically with the \"ctrl+\" shortcut.
+-   *zoom in on the entire page*: you can test to see what this experience will be like with your own Web browser, typically with the &ldquo;ctrl+&rdquo; shortcut.

 -   *use a text-only zoom*: to see what it looks like, you might want to test your layout with larger fonts, like 24pt or 32pt, to make sure your layout can grow to accommodate the overflow text.
 Also, note that long lines of text (over 50 characters wide) can be especially difficult to scroll through to read.